mysteryson34/TeamTrek/README.md

  - (3-5) EW-7822ULC/UTC USB ethernet adapters
  - at least one PC/laptop (x86_64, not armhf) with dual-band wireless capability

-**Modular approach**
+**Modular approach**:
 Each player is tied to their SBC (single-board computer).
 In this case, their Raspberry Pi.
 Each Raspberry Pi is tied to its player's role/job in the simulator.
+For our current testing purposes, we will limit the number of players, and thus roles, to 3.